roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "Your face looks a picture of abject misery," Angela laughed.
 "Did you enjoy your treat, Cindy slave?"

   Angela unlocked the cage and pulled her slave from the cage.
 Hollie felt the vibrators being pulled from her body.
 Her muscles gripped them tight, until a hideous sucking sound announced they were free.
-Report_Story #2